-Announcing a new treatment option for adults in recovery from alcohol, drug, or other substance addiction – or who are simply concerned about problematic substance use: Mindfulness Based Relapse Prevention (MBRP)
+An innovative program offering an option to traditional aftercare or 12-step programs, for adults in recovery from alcohol, drug, or other substance addiction – or who are simply concerned about problematic substance use: Mindfulness-Based Relapse Prevention (MBRP)